jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Breaking a Bidirection

 What if you break the line between the two symbols of a created bidirection?
 Which symbol remains created and which becomes nothing?
 The solution is that a bidirection can never be broken in one blow.
-One direction must be broken first before the other one is broken.
+One direction might be broken first before the other one is broken.
 Then, when both directions are broken it is clear what symbol remains created and what symbol becomes uncreated.

 ![](images/Symbol%20Language%20(2004).398.png)